emoliga/emoliga/README.md

 # Hi everyone, I'm Eva :)

 <p> I'm an industrial design and product development engineering student at Universidad de Zaragoza (Spain).</p>

-<p>nI'm currently looking forward to learn more about computer science and I know this platform and community will be a great help for my learning 😎. </p>
+<p> I'm currently looking forward to learn more about computer science and I know this platform and community will be a great help for my learning 😎. </p>

 </div>